Give2Peer/g2p-client-android/README.md

 A version for the alpha community, released privately on Google Play.

-This version will be available by invitation only.
+This version (and all of 1.x) will be available by invitation only.

 - [x] Feature: see item details
 - [x] Bugfix: support for images shared through browser downloads and others